 All international applicants must submit the documentation in the following areas:

-- Doctoral-level candidates need to achieve a score of at least 600 on the paper test, 250 on the computer-based test, or 100 on the Internet-based test.
+- Doctoral-level candidates need to achieve a score of at least 600 on the paper TOEFL test, 250 on the computer-based TOEFL test, 100 on the Internet-based TOEFL test, or 7.0 on the IELTS test.

 - Information on these tests may be obtained at United States embassies, consulates, and information agency offices or by writing directly to TOEFL, CN 6151, Princeton, NJ 08451-6151, USA, or visiting the TOEFL website at www.toefl.org